Background information

 1. Data Scope

-- When the dataset you are configuring has only one layer, this option is not editable.
-Skip this option and proceed to the next step.
+This option is editable if the dataset has multiple layers.
+If the dataset has only one layer, skip this option and proceed to the next step.

-- When the dataset you are configuring has multiple layers, select a layer you want to configure.
+For datasets with multiple layers, select the layer you want to configure.

-- Click Layer to see how many layers there are.
+- Click the Please Select Layer dropdown list to see how many layers there are.

-- Click Query bar to show the settings.
+- Click the Field Chooser bar to show the settings.

 -